Pancreatic islets: Diabetes

 An alternative source of beta cells, such insulin-producing cells derived from adult stem cells or progenitor cells would contribute to overcoming the shortage of donor organs for transplantation.
 The field of regenerative medicine is rapidly evolving and offers great hope for the nearest future.
 However, type 1 diabetes is the result of the autoimmune destruction of beta cells in the pancreas.
 Therefore, an effective cure will require a sequential, integrated approach that combines adequate and safe immune interventions with beta cell regenerative approaches.
 It has also been demonstrated that alpha cells can spontaneously switch fate and transdifferentiate into beta cells in both healthy and diabetic human and mouse pancreatic islets, a possible future source for beta cell regeneration.
 In fact, it has been found that islet morphology and endocrine differentiation are directly related.
 Endocrine progenitor cells differentiate by migrating in cohesion and forming bud-like islet precursors, or "peninsulas", in which alpha cells constitute the peninsular outer layer and beta cells form later beneath them.
-Cyopreservation has shown promise to improve the supply chain of pancreatic islets for better transplantation outcomes.
+Cryopreservation has shown promise to improve the supply chain of pancreatic islets for better transplantation outcomes.

+Research

+Cannabinoid receptors are found widely expressed in islets of Langerhans, and several studies have investigated specific distribution and mechanisms of CB1 versus CB2 receptors in relation to pancreatic endocrine functions, where they play an important homeostatic role, as endocannabinoids modulate pancreatic β-cells function, proliferation, and survival, as well as insulin production, secretion, and resistance.